jnthorp/jnthorp.github.io/content/project/bias/index.md

 ---
-title: eeg markers of mind-wandering in the real-world classroom
+title: quantifying bias in assessments of medical students
-summary: exploring effects of theta/beta power of students wearing a mobile EEG headset during class
+summary: uncovering patterns of bias and making recommendations of how it can be reduced
-tags: [human behavior, mobile EEG, teaching & learning]
+tags: [human behavior, teaching & learning]
-date: '2022-07-31T00:00:00Z'
+date: '2022-01-31T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''